ciena-blueplanet/ember-local-resolver/README.md

 so the easiest way to handle this is to just move a generated directory into your local `-components` / `-helpers` path.

+## Credits

+Thanks to @rwjblue for the initial gist for this implementation.

 ## Development
 ### Setup
 ```